DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "Humph!
 I'm more useful to Kai than you."

-Then Reiren and Rinne jumped out of the car.
+Reiren and Rinne jumped out of the car.

 "Kai, what's wrong?
 Did something happen?"

-Jeanne appeared from cadillac behind them.
+Jeanne appeared from the cadillac behind them.
-Besides her was the female bodyguard Farin, walking with already unsheathed sword.
+Besides her was the female bodyguard Farin, walking with her sword already unsheathed.

 "Rinne and Reiren spotted something.
 Jeanne, wait here.
-You should be ready to give order any time, if there is really something there."
+You should be ready to give orders at any moment, if there really is something there."

-Urza Resistance forces were about 150 people.
+The Urza Resistance forces were about 150 in number.
 And as it was not yet clear what [was there], it was unwise to move all forces.

-"Kai, it might be good idea to take it with you."
+"Kai, it might be good idea to take that with you."

 "Mm...
 Yeah, got it."

-Rinne, who peered into driver window, pointed at black bayonet.
+Rinne, who peered into the driver's window, pointed at his black bayonet.
 It was a general purpose assault bayonet [Drake Nail].
 Looking similar to Drake's claw, it was a weapon, developed by MDA based on records from the Great War.

 _Rinne tells me to take my weapon..._

-_Is it dangerous to such extent?_
+_Is it dangerous to such an extent?_

 "You're going to get devoured there."

-Ominous words escaped lips of elven shrine maiden.
+Ominous words escaped lips of the elven shrine maiden.

-"Since I'm used to walking the forest, I'll be leading the way.
+"Since I'm used to walking in the forest, I'll be leading the way.
 Kai, Rinne, follow me."

-The elf leaped towards ancient tree's root.
+The elf leaped towards the ancient tree's root.

-And then from root to root, just like locust, she easily repeated her jump with ease.
+And then from root to root, just like a locust, she easily repeated her jumps with ease.
-In the blink of eye, her figure started to disappear.
+In the blink of an eye, her figure started to disappear.

 "Oi, Reiren, you're going too far ahead alone...
 Damn it."

 He exchanged glances with Rinne.
-And then grabbing the Drake Nail, he run after.
+And then grabbing the Drake Nail, he ran after.

 The forest was filled with piles of fallen leaves.
-Having no idea what could be hidden behinds these ancient trees and brushes, Kai had to remain cautious while running.
+Having no idea what could be hidden behind the ancient trees and brushes, Kai had to remain cautious while running.

-"Kai, be careful, if thee step on this mushroom, thy foot going to be swollen"
+"Kai, be careful, if thee step on this mushroom, thy foot is going to be swollen"

 "Uo!?"

-"Ah, and that's tree bug too.
+"Ah, and that tree bug too.
 Its bite can take off a finger."

 "As I thought, this forest is just absurd..."

-Comparing to the forest surrounding elven village, it was extremely big and strange natural system.
+Compared to the forest surrounding the elven village, it was an extremely big and strange natural system.
-Still Kai wondered what would make the elf, who was supposed to be very knowledgeable, to regard something as unnatural.
+Still, Kai wondered what would make the elf, who was supposed to be very knowledgeable, to regard something as unnatural.

 "Kai, it's here."